britapoore/crypto_pump_and_dump_with_deep_learning/README.md

 7. dataset: Point to the time-series dataset to train the model on
 8. seed: Set the seed of the model
 9. run_count: Set the number of times to run the model, in order to compute confidence intervals from logs
+10. save_model: Path to write the trained model file.
+If not provided, the model is not saved automatically
 ## Real-time Pump Detection

 Use `binance_predict.py` to fetch recent candlestick data from Binance and evaluate a saved model.